remidpnt/CS224n_DeepLearning_for_NLP/README.md

   * **First assignment code:** As an introduction, we will implement some basic functions to run a neural network.
 We will then use theses functions to produce some GloVe vector to encode some words to vectors using their context in a corpus.
   * **Second assignment code:** In this assignment, we will use a neural network to run a dependency parser (see fig 1 below).
 Having dependency allow us to use more complex NLP model, such as Tree LSTM
+  * **Second assignment code:** In this assignment, we will use a neural network to run a dependency parser (see fig 1 below).
+Having dependency allow us to use more complex NLP model, such as Tree LSTM

 ![alt text](https://github.com/remidpnt/CS224n_DeepLearning_for_NLP/blob/master/dependency.png)

 Fig1: dependency tree for this sentence

 ### Installation to run these python programs